 Our 3MT is specially designed to feature the work of UI humanities graduate students.
 The 3MT event challenges graduate students to articulate their complex research clearly and concisely to non-specialist audiences in three minutes or fewer.
 The presented research can be a student’s thesis or PhD work, research related to an internship or other outside project, or research pertaining to a specific class.
 The only requirement is that it is the student’s research and that it has a humanities focus.

-The winner will receive $250 and directly advance to the campus-wide 3MT final on November 11.
+The winner receives $250 and directly advance to the campus-wide 3MT final.
 Obermann Humanities 3MT participants may or may not choose to participate in the campus-wide 3MT contest.
 The winner of the Obermann Humanities 3MT, however, will advance to and be required to participate in the UI finals.

-The Obermann Humanities 3MT will use the same rules and judging criteria as the campus-wide 3MT hosted by the UI Graduate College.
+The Obermann Humanities 3MT uses the same rules and judging criteria as the campus-wide 3MT hosted by the UI Graduate College.
 View the full judging criteria on the Grad College website.
 Several pre-recorded workshops are available to help participants prepare for the 3MT.

 Judging criteria, presenter guidelines, tips, and video resources for students participating in this year's Humanities 3MT.